Vector theory of gravity: Universe without black holes and solution of dark energy problem: Introduction

 Vector gravity also suggests a mechanism of matter generation at the Big Bang without involving an additional hypothetical field (inflaton).
 Namely, matter was created at the expense of production of negative energy gravitons and the gravitational field itself caused the stage of inflation and heated up the Universe.
 According to the vector gravity, the total energy of the Universe (which includes the energy of matter and gravitational field) is equal to zero.

-As we show in Sec. \ref{quantization}, quantization of vector gravity yields quantum theory which is equivalent to QED.
-Therefore, quantum vector gravity is a renormalizable theory and, thus, it can make meaningful physical predictions at the quantum level.
-Compatibility of vector gravity with quantum mechanics is another strong argument in its favor.
+As we show in Sec. \ref{quantization}, quantization of the linearized equations of vector gravity yields quantum theory which is equivalent to QED.

-A remarkable feature of our theory is that equations for gravitational field can be solved analytically for arbitrary static mass distribution (see Sec. \ref{static}).
-If point masses are located at $\mathbf{r}_{1}$, $\mathbf{r} _{2}$, \ldots\ $\mathbf{r}_{N}$ then exact solution for the equivalent metric is
+An interesting feature of our theory is that equations for gravitational field can be solved analytically for arbitrary static mass distribution (see Sec. \ref{static}).
+If point masses are located at $\mathbf{r}_{1}$, $ \mathbf{r}_{2}$, \ldots\ $\mathbf{r}_{N}$ then exact solution of the field equations for the equivalent metric is

 where

 and $m_{k}$ ($k=1,\ldots ,N$) are constants determined by the value of masses.
 Solution (\ref{x4}) is free of black holes: photons with a radial velocity component can always escape from gravitationally compact objects.
 In recent years, the evidence for the existence of ultra-compact supermassive objects at centers of galaxies has become very strong.
 It is important to note that present solution (\ref{x4}) not only argues that such objects are not black holes, but also can explain quantitatively their observed properties and give us a hint about composition of dark matter (see Sec. \ref{dark} and Ref. \cite{Svid07}).